Co-Founder | Strategy - Technology - People

 Co-Founder | Development - Engagement - Impact - Marketing

 Loren caught the philanthropy bug early, building homes with Habitat for Humanity, helping stock the local food pantry with Boy Scouts of America, and even umpiring little league baseball games as a teen.

 After graduating from Syracuse University with a degree in Marketing Management, Loren began his professional career working for a Global Fortune 500 healthcare company, helping to drive revenue through customer-centric and integrated marketing campaigns using data, market research and technology, while also helping to manage their corporate social responsibility (CSR) efforts in the local community.

-In 2014, after a few years or pro-bono consulting with nonprofits on the side, he finally decided to go all in and began leveraging his business strategy, development and marketing expertise to work with small nonprofits in New York City and help them scale-up their efforts.
+In 2014, after a few years of pro-bono consulting with nonprofits on the side, he finally decided to go all in and began leveraging his business strategy, development and marketing expertise to work with small nonprofits in New York City to help them scale their efforts and impact.
 While consulting, he was hired by one of his first clients, Brooklyn Art Incubator, an arts-education non-profit serving at-risk youth in Brooklyn, NY, to run marketing and development efforts part-time (still helping to this day).

 Over the years, Loren has added expertise in everything from community engagement and collective impact, to human centered design, and now heads up consulting efforts in our Lexington, KY, office.
 In addition to his work at Impaktfel, he runs Dine For Good, a social enterprise providing sustainable funding for local nonprofits, and also works as the Director of Impact at the University of Kentucky’s Community Innovation Lab, helping to drive community-led solutions to systemic community problems.